-There is also a talk about

-decolonization, and we have seen different quarters talking about it including the judiciary.
-One of the judges who was recently elevated, mentioned in his speech that we need to decolonize our legal system.
-The idea of the UCC has secular Christian historical roots and so do you think that drafting UCC would invite Christian techniques and tools?
+There is also a talk about decolonization, and we have seen different quarters talking about it, including the judiciary.
+One of the recently elevated judges mentioned that we need to decolonize our legal system in his speech.
+The idea of the UCC has secular Christian historical roots, so do you think that drafting UCC would invite Christian techniques and tools?

 I think it differently.
-I don't think it's Christian, I think it's roman. roman dealt with diversity in its history differently.
-If you remember Romans came up with this conception of codification Code of Justinian etc Rome was also extremely diverse people with diverse customs so it came out with a codification, it codified which was imposed from the top-down.
-That's the roman way of doing things the modernization came up in Europe which was in return inspired by the Romans.
+I don't think it's Christian; I think it's Roman.
+Roman dealt with diversity in its history differently.
+If you remember, Romans came up with this conception of codification like the Code of Justinian etc. Rome was also extremely diverse.
+So it responded with the codification technique, which was imposed from the top-down.
+That's the roman way of doing things.
+Modernization in Europe was inspired by the Romans through the renaissance.

-The other way is the way which the ancient cultures pre-codification addressed these issues, especially in India.
-The Mauryans and the Ashokans addressed this question of diversity and sort of forged this diversity.
-How do we do it?
+The other way is the pre-codification in ancient cultures, which addressed these issues, especially in India.
+The Mauryans and the Ashokans addressed this question of diversity and also forged this diversity in the process!
+How did we do it?
 One way is codification.
 Another way of doing it you set out the individuals' rights and set them up on stones everywhere.
-Let people follow their customs but if they are found foul of your codes then you take action.
-So it's like you set out certain rights that you have and those are the rights the king gives but you frame it in the form of duties.
+Let people follow their customs, but if they are found foul of your codes, then you take action.

+So it's like you have certain rights, and then there are the rights the king gives, but frame it in the form of duties.
 It's more like a charter.
-The Ashokans and Mauryans were more like charters and that is why when people talk about the British making a mistake that they read something like Manusmriti as a code.
-But for us.
-Manu smriti is not code but it was a broader course of action one should follow but. in the end, it was decided what was the dharma of those specific times and was subject to.
-Manusmriti was like a driver's manual or it's the way you sing Indian classical music, the western classical music is codified but in Indian classical music, what you can do, and you cannot do is given, the rest you can decide.
-And I think that's the way we approach our ...
-I think we live in a modern age and there are some things to be said about modernity, uniformity, codification, penal code reformation.
+The Ashokans and Mauryans were more like charters, and that is why when people talk about the British making a mistake, they mean the British read something like Manusmriti as a code.
+But for us, Smriti is not code, but it was a broader course of action one should follow; in the end, it was decided what the dharma of those specific times was to which we were subjected.
+Manusmriti was like a driver's manual, or it's the way you sing Indian classical music.
+Western classical music is codified, but in Indian classical music, what you can do and cannot do is given; the rest you can decide as per the situation.
+And I think that's how we approach our social laws.
+I think we live in a modern age, and there are some things to be said about modernity, uniformity, codification, and penal code reformation.

-While drafting the UCC, what should be the consultative process that should be kept in mind by the government?
+While drafting the UCC, what should be the government's consultative process?

-The first thing we need to do is to consult across the board, consult communities, I think that's the only way to have a UCC that would be widely accepted and there is a large variety of customs within the Hindu community, customs in Muslims and Christians and a lot we still share on irrespective of interventions by the British to separate, to put religions in the box divorced from culture.
-But I think it's doable I think you cannot in today's age no one can make out a case that women should be discriminated against in succession, in marriage, in divorce, in adoption, and from across the board and this is personal, you cannot.
-So, I think in any custom in any traditions and I am sure in the Hindu customs which people would say are god-given customs but Any custom which is discriminatory against women is wrong.
+The first thing we need to do is consult across the board and consult communities.
+I think that's the only way to have a UCC that would be widely accepted.
+There is a large variety of customs within the Hindu community, customs in Muslims and Christians and a lot we still share irrespective of the interventions by the British to separate, to put religions in the box divorced from culture.
+But I think it's doable.
+In today's age, no one can make a case that women should be discriminated against in succession, marriage, divorce, and adoption and argue that this is personal.
+In any custom or tradition, and I am sure in the Hindu traditions, too many people would say certain laws or customs are god-given, but any custom against women is wrong.

-Following up once the consultative process is done, and the drafters are supposed to come up with board overarching framework by being sensitive to and inclusive of their rituals, practices, and traditions, while also providing such a broad overarching framework that is inclusive for all?
+Once the consultative process is done, the drafters are supposed to develop an overarching board framework by being sensitive to and inclusive of community-specific rituals, practices, and traditions while also providing a broad overarching framework that is inclusive for all?
 What could be the basis of such draft legislation?